Fluorouracil: Interactions

-Its use should be avoided in patients receiving drugs known to modulate dihydropyrimidine dehydrogenase (such as the antiviral drug sorivudine).
-It may also increase the INR and prothrombin times in patients on warfarin.
+It may increase the INR and prothrombin times in people on warfarin.
 Fluorouracil's efficacy is decreased when used alongside allopurinol, which can be used to decrease fluorouracil induced stomatitis through use of allopurinol mouthwash.

 Pharmacology

 Pharmacogenetics

 The dihydropyrimidine dehydrogenase (DPD) enzyme is responsible for the detoxifying metabolism of fluoropyrimidines, a class of drugs that includes 5-fluorouracil, capecitabine, and tegafur.
 Genetic variations within the DPD gene (DPYD) can lead to reduced or absent DPD activity, and individuals who are heterozygous or homozygous for these variations may have partial or complete DPD deficiency; an estimated 0.2% of individuals have complete DPD deficiency.
 Those with partial or complete DPD deficiency have a significantly increased risk of severe or even fatal drug toxicities when treated with fluoropyrimidines; examples of toxicities include myelosuppression, neurotoxicity and hand-foot syndrome.

 Mechanism of action

-5-FU acts in several ways, but principally as a thymidylate synthase (TS) inhibitor.
+5-FU acts in several ways and is classically described as a thymidylate synthase (TS) inhibitor.
 Interrupting the action of this enzyme blocks synthesis of the pyrimidine thymidylate (dTMP), which is a nucleotide required for DNA replication.
 Thymidylate synthase methylates deoxyuridine monophosphate (dUMP) to form thymidine monophosphate (dTMP).
 Administration of 5-FU causes a scarcity in dTMP, so rapidly dividing cancerous cells undergo cell death via thymineless death.
 Calcium folinate provides an exogenous source of reduced folinates and hence stabilises the 5-FU-TS complex, hence enhancing 5-FU's cytotoxicity.

+5-FU is also converted inside cells into 5-fluorouridine triphosphate (5FUTP), which can be incorporated into RNA (especially ribosomal RNA, tRNA, snRNA, and mRNA) in place of uridine.
+5-FU incorporation into precursor rRNA impairs rRNA processing and maturation.
+Incorporation into small nuclear RNA (snRNA), particularly U2 snRNA, inhibits pseudouridylation, and results in faulty pre-mRNA splicing.